hasnaintaqikazmi1214/Assignment3/README.md

 # Goal:

-   We have a natural scenes images dataset, which need to be classify on 6 classes i.e Building, Forest, Glaciers, Mountains, Sea, street.
+   We have a natural scenes images dataset, which need to be classify on 6 classes i.e Building, Forest, Glacier, Mountain, Sea, Street.
    The dataset is available on two platform, i.e Google drive and Kaggle

    Google Drive link: https://drive.google.com/file/d/1-57yNOSE5deGj4IwOa_Y5vXLxD72ihqH/view -> accesible using seecs email only